LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/StickFigure.jpg' | absolute_url }}" alt="">
 </figure>
-Hi!
-My name is Julia and I haven’t submitted my Student Council biography and picture yet.
-For all intents and purposes, I am a stick figure, controlled only by the impressive drawing skills of Sam.
-If I don’t submit them by July 17th, **I will be eaten by a lasaraptor** in a manner as depicted in the above figure.
+Hi everyone!
+My name is Julia Ding, and I am the class of 2023 student representative.
+Outside of school, I play cello and piano and also take a great interest in math and science.
+I’m looking forward to another amazing year of student council!

 **contact**: <julia@lasastuco.org>